HermanPeeren/Extengen/README.md

 # Information about the Extension Generator project
 8-5-2023

-Planned dates & features are estimates and will be adjusted in the process.
+Planned features will be adjusted in the process.

 ### version 0.8.0

 Current version - under construction.

-Only component backend generated.
+Plain component backend generated.

 ### version 0.8.1

 Minimal Viable Product

-planned for 9-5-2023

 features:

-* component frontend generated
+* plain component frontend generated
 * fill entities & attributes dropdowns in extengen backend
 * get rid of fields and associations in the Extension Generator
 * clean the mysql-files of com_extengen